- Called to Bar:

 - R (Mengesha) v Commissioner of Police of the Metropolis EWHC 1695 (Admin)

-Iain acted for the claimant in this successful challenge to police action at a demonstration in London in November 2011.
+Acted for the claimant in this successful challenge to police action at a demonstration in London in November 2011.
 The Court’s judgment makes clear that police powers to prevent a breach of the peace cannot be used for other purposes such as data gathering.

 - Austin and others v United Kingdom (2012) 55 EHRR 14

-Iain acted for the applicants in this case before the European Court of Human Rights concerning the compatibility with Article 5 ECHR of “kettling” of protestors and others by the police at the May Day 2001 demonstration in Oxford Circus.
+Acted for the applicants in this case before the European Court of Human Rights concerning the compatibility with Article 5 ECHR of “kettling” of protestors and others by the police at the May Day 2001 demonstration in Oxford Circus.

 - R (McClure and Moos) v Commissioner of Police of the Metropolis EWCA Civ 12

-Iain acted for the claimants in a high-profile judicial review challenge to the policing of the Climate Camp demonstration held during the G20 summit in London in April 2009, raising issues of whether the police containment (or “kettling”) of the Climate Camp and associated use of force were unlawful.
+Acted for the claimants in a high-profile judicial review challenge to the policing of the Climate Camp demonstration held during the G20 summit in London in April 2009, raising issues of whether the police containment (or “kettling”) of the Climate Camp and associated use of force were unlawful.

 - R (Erenbilge) v Independent Police Complaints Commission EWHC 1397 (Admin)

-Iain acted for the IPCC in a challenge to a decision relating to alleged excessive use of force by arresting officers.
+Acted for the IPCC in a challenge to a decision relating to alleged excessive use of force by arresting officers.